The official blog of the Lung Institute.

 Treatment Options for People with COPD

-The Lung Institute harvests stem cells from the patient’s body, separates the cells and then returns them to the patient to help promote the healing of lung tissue.
-If you or a loved one has lung disease and would like more information about how stem cell therapy could improve your quality of life, contact us at (800) 729-3065.
+The Lung Institute harvests cells from the patient’s body, separates the cells and then returns them to the patient to help promote the healing of lung tissue.
+If you or a loved one has lung disease and would like more information about how cellular therapy could improve your quality of life, contact us at (800) 729-3065.